A Hard Day’s Night, 1964

 Visit: Les Ambassadeurs, 5 Hamilton Place, behind the Hilton Hotel, off Park Lane, Mayfair W1 (tel: 020.7495.5555)

 A Hard Day’s Night location: Scala House now stands on the site of the old Scala Theatre, where much of the movie was shot: Tottenham Street, Fitzrovia, London W1

-It’s amazing that, well into its forties, this film still comes over as fresh and funny when many more recent movies are creaking with age.
+It’s amazing that, after 50 years, this film still comes over as fresh and funny as its first influential release, when many more recent movies are creaking with age.

 Director Richard Lester, who started out making films with the Goons (The Running, Jumping, Standing Still Film), set the style for pop movies for decades to come with his freewheeling, machine-gun edited, surreal day-in-the-life musical.